 - Nursing Licensure

 - Overview of The Johns Hopkins University School of Nursing

 - Infection Control

 In addition, all specialties offer customized, unit-based orientation programs for new hires.

 Required Orientation - Clinical Topics for Clinical Staff

 - Explore our Specialties and Units for details.

 For New Graduates

 Whether you want to hone your acute care clinical skills or start right off in an intensive care unit, our extensive orientation programs give you the knowledge and confidence to practice in whatever setting you have chosen.
 You will work as part of a nurturing team of experienced colleagues who take pleasure in welcoming and helping new nurses.
 In no time, you will become a full partner on our interdisciplinary health care team.
-Specialized programs designed to transition you into the role of a professional nurse are available for both adult practice (SPRING program) and pediatric practice through The Johns Hopkins Children’s Center (PEDS program).
+Specialized programs designed to transition you into the role of a professional nurse are available for both adult practice (Nurse Residency Program—Adult Track) and pediatric practice through The Johns Hopkins Children’s Center (Nurse Residency Program—PEDS Track).